pawelkaczor/akka-ddd/docs/src/main/tut/docs/aggregate-root/testing/README.md

 }
 ```

-Events triggered by Given command(s) are accessible from inside Then/expect clause.
+Another sample behavior specification showing that result events of the initial commands are accessible from inside the Then/expect clause.

 ```scala
 "confirm generated value" in {